With Westfield sale, Frank Lowy calls time on rags-to-riches story

-SYDNEY (Reuters) - Australian billionaire Frank Lowy, co-founder of global retail property group Westfield Corp, said on Tuesday he looks forward to being an investor rather than an executive, nearly six decades after opening a small shopping centre on Sydney’s outskirts.
+SYDNEY (Reuters) - Australian billionaire Frank Lowy, co-founder of global retail property group Westfield Corp (WFD.AX), said on Tuesday he looks forward to being an investor rather than an executive, nearly six decades after opening a small shopping center on Sydney’s outskirts.

 “It’s more than a lifetime that I’ve put into this company.
 It’s time, from a personal point of view, for me to move on,” Lowy told reporters via a video link in London.
 “We want to change our roles; we would rather be investors than executives.”